 Center for Community Engaged Learning

 The Center for Community Engaged Learning works with partners to provide opportunities for students to engage in off-campus experiential learning through community work and place-based educational programs.
-Whether academically based or co-curricular, these experiences complement classroom learning, foster personal, professional and civic development, and allow students to work with other to enhance the well-being of our communities.
+Whether academically based or co-curricular, these experiences complement classroom learning, foster personal, professional and civic development, and allow students to work with others to enhance the well-being of our communities.

 National Student Exchange

 National Student Exchange lets you explore a new place by studying away for a semester or an academic year at one of NSE's 200 member institutions throughout the United States, Canada, and US territories including Puerto Rico, Guam, and the US Virgin Islands.

 The University of Minnesota is known for its top researchers, and faculty within the Department of Political Science are no exception.
-Research opportunities allow you to work one-on-one with a faculty of high caliber.
+Research opportunities allow you to work one-on-one with faculty of high caliber.
 Be sure to take the time to get to know our faculty and their interests.